Emergency Dentist in Toronto

 First, make sure to pick up the tooth by the crown and not the root.
 If dirty, clean it using saline.
 Next, place the tooth back in its socket if it is possible.
 Hold it in place by biting down.

-If you cannot put the tooth back in its socket, then make sure to place it in milk and see an emergency dentist within 30 minutes of the injury.
+If you cannot put the tooth back in its socket, then make sure to place it in milk and see our Toronto emergency dentist within 30 minutes of the injury.

 Bitten Lip or Tongue